-A lot of my crafts require a compound miter saw so I thought it might be a good idea to do a review of the available miter saws for sale.
+Power tools can be a little intimidating if you don’t use them often.
+However, if you do a lot of wood crafts that require cutting, a power tool like a compound miter saw can be so much more efficient.
+Since a lot of my crafts recommend a compound miter saw, I thought it might be a good idea to do a review of the available miter saws for sale.

 I am focusing on saws with a ten inch blade since this size is sufficient for most projects done by wood crafters.
+In fact, with this size saw you should be able to cut through a 4×4 with no problem.
 I also am looking at the compound saws versus the regular miter saws because with the compound you have the versatility to cut many different angles, including crosscut and downward.

 This comes in real handy for doing a birdhouse craft out of a log where the top needs to be cut at angles.
 Sliding compounds can handle wider wood by turning the blade inward.